VielLosero/Dirty-System-From-Scratch/README.md

 You can catch me on [LQ LFS Forum](https://www.linuxquestions.org/questions/linux-from-scratch-13/).

 Please read [Contributor covenant](https://www.contributor-covenant.org/) for details, and  [code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct) before submitting pull requests or issues.

-If you want to support this project with a donation, here is mi Bitcoin address:

-bc1q6d245chm8t5sdkqjugwg3ce2c92m276ee4ksv4

 ## The Author